cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

 ### Implementation

-In the `test` function, whether the ray intersect with the sphere is tested:
+In the `test` function, whether the ray intersects with the sphere is tested:

 ```cpp
 bool Sphere::test(const Ray &r, double &t1, double &t2) const {